 Judge Cunningham is a proud native of New Jersey where she received her undergraduate degree in psychology from Rutgers University.
-She went on to receive her law degree from Howard University Law School in Washington, D.C.
+She received her law degree from Howard University Law School in Washington, D.C.

 Judge Cunningham’s commitment to others extended far beyond the courtroom and was deeply rooted in community service, as evidenced by the amount of time she dedicated to serving others.
 Her service, commitment, and leadership have been noted by her numerous awards and achievements, including recognition among Florida’s 25 Most Influential and Prominent Black Women, the Heritage Leadership Award for Outstanding Community Service, the F. Malcolm Cunningham, Sr. Bar Association’s Thurgood Marshall Award, and commendation for Extraordinary Commitment to Fairness in the Criminal Justice System.

-A hands-on supporter of her four daughter’s extracurricular activities as they were growing up, she annually served as their troop’s Girl Scout Cookie Mom.
-She chauffeured them from Sunday School to choir practice, from Girl Scouts to dance, piano, gymnastics, chorus and band – chaperoning, fundraising and encouraging.
-She does the same at football games, piano recitals and band performances for her six grandchildren.
+She was a hands-on supporter of her four daughters’ extracurricular activities as they were growing up, she served annually as their troop’s Girl Scout Cookie Mom.
+She chauffeured them from Sunday School to choir practice, from Girl Scouts to dance, piano, gymnastics, chorus, and band. chaperoning, fundraising, and encouraging.
+She does the same at football games, piano recitals, and band performances for her six grandchildren.

 Recently, as CEO of the Homeless Coalition, Shea was responsible for managing day-to-day operations, leading fundraising efforts, actively engaging the community, and serving as the face of the organization.
 Throughout her career, she managed fundraising campaigns for United Way and served as the Assistant Vice President at HOPE South Florida (HSF).
-As an integral member of HSF’s Leadership Team, she was responsible for establishing a fundraising strategy, leading public relations efforts, and launching marketing campaigns to raise awareness and ensure organizational growth.
+As an integral HSF Leadership Team member, she established a fundraising strategy, led public relations efforts, and launched marketing campaigns to raise awareness and ensure organizational growth.